There are two significantly different technologies available in Generators.

 There are a couple more reasons I have not replaced my battery powered tools.
 The switch to Lithium batteries has improved the power of cordless equipment but in my experience the batteries will quit working relatively quickly.
-If you buy good corded tools they seem to last a lot longer.
+If you buy good corded tools they will last and work a lot longer.

 I have one good generator that will start first or second pull and a couple of good heavy gauge 25 foot extension cords.
 It is important, I feel to use your generator regularly so you know it will work when you need it.

 There are a lot of power usages where you can use batteries instead of generators.
 I do not use a generator for lighting, charging cell phones, or charging laptops or running small electrical equipment when the Electrical Grid is down.